FlaxEngine/FlaxDocs/manual/editor/advanced/custom-engine.md

 For advanced engine customizations or deep integration of engine and game tools please refer to Flax.Build sources located under `Source\Tools\Flax.Build` and/or use `Binaries\Tools\Flax.Build.exe -help` to learn more about usage.
 Engine repository contains useful scripts that are wrappers against the build tool and automatically compile its sources.

+To learn more about build tool and build scripts see the related documentation page [here](../flax-build/index.md).

 ## Compiling

 To learn how to build editor from source see **README.md** documentation file located in the root of the repository.
 Under section *Windows*/*Linux* basic steps are described as well as requirements.